AaronSchroederMi/QuestionVocab/Plan.md

 - [x] displays the amount of loaded images
 - [x] displays what directory is currently loaded
 ### Show loaded questions (Numeric)
-- [ ] displays the amount of loaded questions
+- [x] displays the amount of loaded questions
-- [ ] displays what files are currently loaded
+- [x] displays what files are currently loaded
 ### Show the most suitable question to user
 - [x] chooses a random question from the upper quarter of the `questionList` (sorted by confidence)
 ### Reset `file` stats
 - [ ] clear logs of a file
 - [ ] clear logs of a question
-- [ ] clear logs of all loaded files
+- [x] clear logs of all loaded files
 ### Show progress on a `file / files`, separate page
-...
+stats page
 ### Choose one of the options (evaluate: Correct | Incorrect)
 - [x] selection buttons are in place
 - [x] need to evaluate if answer was correct